Morice Norris

-Morice Norris Jr. (born September 27, 2000) is an American professional football cornerback.
+Morice Norris Jr. (born September 27, 2000) is an American professional football defensive back/cornerback who is currently a free agent.
 He played college football for the Orange Coast Pirates and Fresno State Bulldogs.

 Early life

 Norris was born on September 27, 2000, and grew up in Fresno, California.
 He grew up playing basketball and continued playing the sport while attending Sanger High School.
 As a senior, he tried out for the football team, after having been convinced to do so by two of his childhood friends, Arron Mosby and Jalen Moreno-Cropper, both of whom later played in the NFL.
 In his only year with the football team, he played at cornerback and wide receiver and led the team in interceptions, while also setting a school record for longest touchdown.
 He opted to begin his college football career at the junior college level with Orange Coast College.